awsdocs/amazon-emr-management-guide/doc_source/emr-studio-create-studio.md

 Before you create an EMR Studio, you must have the following:
 + AWS Single Sign\-On enabled\.
 For more information, see [Enable AWS Single Sign\-On for Amazon EMR Studio](emr-studio-enable-sso.md)\.
 + Permission to create and manage an EMR Studio\.
-For more information, see [Add Required Permissions to Create and Manage an EMR Studio](emr-studio-admin-permissions.md)\.
+For more information, see [Add required permissions to create and manage an EMR Studio](emr-studio-admin-permissions.md)\.
 + An IAM service role, IAM user role, IAM session policies, and security groups set up for Amazon EMR Studio\.
-For more information, see [EMR Studio Security and Access Control](emr-studio-security.md)\.
+For more information, see [EMR Studio security and access control](emr-studio-security.md)\.
 + A designated Amazon S3 bucket where EMR Studio can back up the Workspaces and notebook files in your Studio\.
 Your EMR Studio service role must have read and write access to the bucket that you select\.
 + An Amazon Virtual Private Cloud \(VPC\) designated for your Studio\.
 If you plan to use Amazon EMR on EKS with EMR Studio, choose the same VPC to which your Amazon EKS cluster worker nodes belong\.
 + A maximum of five subnets that belong to your designated VPC to associate with the Studio\.
 If you plan to use publicly\-hosted Git repositories, you must use private subnets that have access to the internet through Network Address Translation \(NAT\)\.